 An unrestrained dog is a danger to themselves and to others in the car should a collision take place because they will be flung around inside the vehicle.
 Also, an unrestrained dog can get very excited and rush around from one seat to another.
 This is distracting for the driver and could even get in the way of the driver reaching the controls.
 Some States require dogs to be suitably restrained within the vehicle so you may even be breaking the law.
 Finally, having an unrestrained dog in the car may breach the terms of your insurance policy and you may find that you cannot make a claim if you have an accident.

-You have two options for restraining your dog in a vehicle which are a dog crate or a harness with a dog seatbelt.
+You have two options for restraining your dog in a vehicle which are a dog crate or a dog harness with a dog seatbelt.
+You may also like our articles on dog car seats and dog car barriers.

 - Dog crates for car travel